ITadeoI/promofarmaKata/promofarma/README.md

 - Remove a product from the cart
 - Confirm Cart (commit to buy)

-## Example Workflow:
-Elaborate a working set of example requests to fulfill a full buying process.
-User is Unique.
-Do not forget Readme with a working example and environment setup.
-Take care along the developing process (commits).

-## Delivery
-Right here!!!
-Estimated completion time: 1 day.
-The implementation of the exercise is free.
-The details of implementation and the approach taken will be evaluated.
-It is not necessary to develop a graphical interface.
-The test will be discussed together in the offices of Promofarma Enjoy Coding!
-When you are done pls ping me here: alex.garcia@promocionesfarma.com

 ## Installing and starting the application

 #### How to install